misterfish/stick/README.md

 ![either.jpg](readme-assets/either.jpg)

-## ٭ Functors / flatMap ٭ explanation
+## ٭ functors / flatMap ٭ explanation

 Think of the `Either` functor as a value in a box, where the box is either a 'Left' box, meaning something went wrong, or a 'Right' box, meaning things